GeospatialCentroid/learning-python/README.md

 This guide walks through the complete setup for a clean Conda environment configured.
 Conda is a package manager that allows you to install libraries that extend the core functionality available with python.

+Note: Before you begin, please download and unzip this GitHub Repository, Click the Green **< > Code button**, and choose **Download Zip**

 ---

 ## 1. Install Conda

 To use Conda you'll first need to install [Conda Forge](https://conda-forge.org/download/).
 Choose the latest version for your operating system from the web page, download and install.

-**For Windows Users: Open the Miniforge Prompt before proceeding.**

 ## 2. Create and Activate the Environment

-Open your terminal or Anaconda Prompt and execute the following commands to set up the environment with Python 3.10:
+Open Miniforge Prompt (Windows) or Terminal (Mac) and execute the following commands to set up the environment with Python:

 ```bash
 # Create the environment